freebsd/freebsd-src/manuals/dc/E.1.md

     than **1** and is less than **UINT16_MAX** (**2\^16-1**), dc(1) will output
     lines to that length, including the backslash newline combo.
 The default line length is **70**.

+    The special value of **0** will disable line length checking and print numbers without regard to line length and without backslashes and newlines.

 **DC_SIGINT_RESET**